 At Illinois we recognize that trees are an important asset for our campus and the community.
 They provide habitat for diverse species, sequester carbon from the atmosphere, and have been shown to have a positive effect on human behavior.
 Each year, we celebrate the environment with major events during April for Earth Week and October for Sustainability Week.
-In 2015, we added an annual Arbor Day celebration and in 2016 we became recognized as a Tree Campus USA by the National Arbor Day Foundation.
+In 2015, we added an annual Arbor Day celebration and since 2016 we have been recognized as a Tree Campus USA by the National Arbor Day Foundation.